Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs.Processor/README.md

 {
     try
     {
-        // Perform the application-specific processing for an event await DoSomethingWithTheEvent(eventArgs.Partition, eventArgs.Data);
+        // Perform the application-specific processing for an event.
+This method
+        // is intended for illustration and is not defined in this snippet. await DoSomethingWithTheEvent(eventArgs.Partition, eventArgs.Data);
     }
     catch